sfei/d3-SimpleGraph/README.md

 ## Use ##

-Import simple-graph.js
+Import d3.simplegraph.min.js

 Library is configured for import via CommonJS based API (e.g. NodeJS), AMD-based API (e.g. RequireJS), or simply regular instantiation.

 D3 v4 is required for this library to work.

-See example.html for tutorials on its use.
+See [tutorials](./tutorials/TUTORIALS.md) for details on using D3 Simple Graph.